khawajamechatronics/ASIControllerPyInterface/README.md

 **Installing serial-USB conventer driver:**

-if you are using serial-Usb conventer, Just connect the device and it will be available.
+If you are using serial-Usb conventer, Just connect the device and it will be available.
 The commands lsusb and dmesg | tail (directly after plugging in the device) are your friends here.

 Serial COM Ports are addressed as /dev/tty* (hardware serial COM ports) while USB serials (like the FTDI chip) appear as /dev/ttyUSB* when they are connected.